 Keep an open mind, and maybe we will arrive at the same place in time in understanding the role of technology, education, and security as they come together.
 It is through innovation, organizational culture, and a community of collaboration that we all come to understand what it means to “fulfill our Mission.”
-As a CISO, ask yourself, “Do people today understand the realization that technology is not ‘separated’ from our lives?”
+As a CIO or CISO, ask yourself, “Do people today understand the realization that technology is not ‘separated’ from our lives?”
 So why do we not embrace technology fully in our marketing, sales, security, and compliance efforts, as one integrated effort?
 Ask yourself, “Is technology used to its fullest and towards the greater good?”

-What part does Artifical Intelligence and the Internet of Things play in our marketing, customer services, and security efforts?
+What part does Artificial Intelligence and the Internet of Things play in our marketing, customer services, and security efforts?
 How do we understand the role of secure technology in creating a market demand-driven organization, educating our employees and customers together, and providing continuing education for everyone?
 Do members of the executive team understand that secure technology assists us in understanding that customers come first?

 As a consultant, executive, and educator for over forty years, I’ve experienced almost every opportunity to work with many of the giants in the industries, and especially in the major technology companies, and to serve as a CEO, CSO, and most importantly a CISO for a significant financial institution.
 Helping public companies, as a consultant, executive, and coach, I have ‘felt” the pain first hand.